CRA and EU Machinery Regulation 2023/1230: Overlap

 • The overlap is on cybersecurity-driven safety failures.
 A control system whose safety logic can be tampered with over the network is unsafe in the Machinery sense and insecure in the CRA sense.
 The same engineering controls (input validation, authentication, integrity protection of safety logic) speak to both regulations.

 • CRA evidence can carry weight on the Machinery side, but you have to connect it.
-Recital 53 permits the synergy and points to harmonised standards as the bridge.
+The CRA permits the synergy and points to harmonised standards as the bridge.
 The burden of demonstrating the link sits with the manufacturer, in the technical file.

 • Each regime keeps its own conformity assessment.
-The Machinery Regulation runs its own routes (with notified-body involvement for higher-risk machinery in its Annex I); the CRA runs Article 32 with the modules in Annex VIII.
+The Machinery Regulation runs its own routes, with notified-body involvement for higher-risk machinery categories; the CRA runs its own conformity routes.
 The same notified body can do both if it holds both designations.

 2